Detecting axion dark matter with chiral magnetic effects: Introduction

 \section{Introduction}

-Though new particles beyond the standard model (BSM) are not found yet despite of tremendous experimental endeavors for decades, the axion is still one of the well-motivated new particles, currently being searched actively in the laboratory and also in the sky~\cite{Choi:2020rgn}.
-It could explain why quantum chromodynamics (QCD) preserves the time reversal symmetry and also the parity, known as the strong CP problem.
+Though none of new particles beyond the standard model (BSM) have been found yet despite of tremendous experimental endeavors for decades, the axion is still one of the well-motivated new particles, currently being searched actively in the laboratory and also in the sky~\cite{Choi:2020rgn}.
+It could explain why quantum chromodynamics (QCD) preserves the time reversal symmetry or CP and also the parity P, known as the strong CP problem.
 Furthermore it is an excellent candidate for dark matter that constitutes roughly a quarter of our universe~\cite{Chadha-Day:2021szb}.